Requirements for the Journeyman, Master, and Master Craftsman Levels

 - Assisting members of youth organizations (4-H, Scouts, FFA), etc. with a bee related project (1 credit max).

 - Mentoring a new beekeeper through at least one complete season (1 credit max).

 - Public demonstration on beekeeping topic at local fairs, festivals or similar public events (1 credit per event, 2 max per MBP level).

 - Publication of beekeeping and related article in journals, newsletters, etc, with a minimum of county wide circulation.
 (1 credit per article, 2 max per MBP level).

 - Programs/lectures/demonstrations on specific beekeeping topics to beekeeping groups* (1 credit only per MBP level).

-- Working at the state fair in Raleigh (bee related) or volunteering at the NC Zoo Honey Bee Habitat or volunteering on a research project for Dr. Tarpy at the NC State Bee Lab (2 credits per MBP level).
+- Working at the state fair in Raleigh (bee related) or volunteering on a research project for Dr. Tarpy at the NC State Bee Lab (2 credits per MBP level).

 - In charge of or presenting a Bee School for beginner beekeepers (1 credit max).

 - Serve as a committee member on a NCSBA committee or assist on the planning of a state convention by being on a committee related to the conference or serving at an MBP testing event (1 credit per MBP level, 3 max).